echosalik/DIYFanNLedController/README.md

 # DIYFanNLedController
 A software and hardware design for custom modding your PC case with a DIY Fan/LED Contrller

+Work is still in progress, there are errors and bugs that are to be dealt with.

 This project needs OpenHardwareMonitor to work.
 This software provides all the information to the VS Software. http://openhardwaremonitor.org/